tcolar/pubg_mobile/settings.md

 - Brightness: **Tip:** keeping this low makes it easier to see in the fog !

-- Auto adjust graphics, might be useful if your device has a hard time keeping up, but I rather have it off so the frame rate does not fluctuate
+- Auto adjust graphics: might be useful if your device has a hard time keeping up, but I rather have it off so the frame rate does not fluctuate

 ## Vehicle

-Does not really matter, just make sre the car control don't overlap with other buttons
+Does not really matter, just make sure the car control don't overlap with other buttons

 ## Sensitivity